Maintenance Obinutuzumab in Treating Patients with Central Nervous System Lymphoma Who Have Achieved a Complete Response

 OUTLINE: Patients are randomized to 1 of 2 treatment arms.

-ARM I (MAINTENANCE THERAPY): Patients receive obinutuzumab intravenously (IV) on days 1 and 2 for the first course, and on day 1 for the subsequent courses.
-Courses repeat every 60 days for 2 years in the absence of disease progression or unacceptable toxicity.
+ARM I (MAINTENANCE THERAPY): Patients receive obinutuzumab intravenously (IV) on days 1 and 2 for the first cycle, and on day 1 for the subsequent cycles.
+Cycles repeat every 60 days for 2 years in the absence of disease progression or unacceptable toxicity.

 ARM II (OBSERVATION): Patients undergo observation for a total of 3 years.